-- National versions of medical dictionaries or lexicons - National version of chemistry nomenclature - · National version of Nomina Anatomica, Terminologia Anatomica or other - National version of the International Classification of Diseases - National version of other Classifications
+- National versions of medical dictionaries or lexicons - National version of chemistry nomenclature - · National version of Nomina Anatomica, Terminologia Anatomica or other - National version of the International Classification of Diseases (ICD) - National versions of other classifications

 Medical articles

 - Electronic versions of articles of renowned national medical journals.
 Notes: These may be valuable references as to the use of specific terms and of abbreviations of foreign as well as local origin.
 Attention should be paid to the fact, though, that the expressions chosen in these journals may not always be linguistically correct or consistent when it comes to foreign expressions! - Clinical guidelines and quality assessment papers.